Nope. The idea is quite sound and empirical.

 >Y2K

-It saddens me how people identified a really big fuck up, planned a global contingency and managed to execute it properly only for people to dismiss the problem because people successfully managed to avoided it.
+It saddens me how people identified a really big frick up, planned a global contingency and managed to execute it properly only for people to dismiss the problem because people successfully managed to avoided it.

 No, it was totally a real thing and not made up media bullshit.
 Sure thing anon.